 We said we'd be honest.
 Tinder has 75 million monthly active users.
 We don't.
 If you're somewhere outside a major UK city, or if you want to meet people when travelling, Tinder has the pool size that matters.
 We don't try to compete on volume — that's not our model.

-The guarantee, plainly stated
+The offer, plainly stated

 The LoveCertain guarantee